 As your cruise ship eases into the harbor in Valletta, you’ll see the white, limestone city basking in year-round sunshine.
 Across the island’s urban and rural landscapes, the patina of this stone punctuates the land with age-old monuments, ruins of history, and architectural masterpieces.

 Among Malta’s half a million residents, English is widely spoken, together with the local Maltese language mixed with Italian.
 The currency is in Euros, and infrastructure and facilities such as banking, transportation, and health care are of a high standard.

-Typical of the Mediterranean culture, food is central to daily life, with open-air markets and busy fishing communities.
-The cuisine in Malta is rustic and seasonal.
+Typical of Mediterranean culture, food is central to daily life, with open-air markets and active fishing communities.
+The cuisine is rustic and seasonal.
 In addition to local foods, you’ll notice strong influences from Sicily and North Africa in its dishes.

 Seafood is, of course, plentiful here.
 And fishing is a popular sport with both locals and visitors.
 Prime fishing waters along the coast offer plenty of opportunity for a spot of shore fishing or a chartered fishing trip with a local expert.

 To experience the best gastronomic delights and local delicacies, we urge you to find a seat in the sun and try the local cafes and restaurants during your visit rather than return to your cruise ship for lunch.